TamesB/Leads/README.md

 # Leads
-A basic Leads app made with Django REST and React
+A basic application boilerplate made with Django REST, React, Redux, and Semantic UI.